Ayagikei/LifeUp-Translation/README.md

 [Join our crowdin project and contribute there.](https://crwd.in/lifeup)

-**But this method may not be suitable for proofreading English.
-If you want to proofread English texts, you can consider using other methods instead.**

 If your language is not in the target language, or if you encounter other problems, please email me or raise an issue.